 Personal injury plaintiff attorneys specialize in bringing lawsuits against individuals and businesses on behalf of an injured party.
-They can review the case, determine whether the person is actually liable for the injuries, evaluate the extent of the damage, file important court documents, and advise their clients on whether it is better to settle or go to court.
+They can review the case, determine whether the person is actually liable for the injuries, evaluate the extent of the damage, file important court documents, and advise their clients on whether it's better to settle or go to trial.
 Plaintiff's attorneys may also recommend other resources to their clients, such as social workers, medical professionals, or financial advisors.

-Most plaintiff’s attorneys represent individuals and must understand a broad array of legal topics in order to adequately advise their clients.
-Since most of their clients are individuals without the resources of a large corporation, plaintiff’s attorneys are often paid on a contingency basis.
-This means that the attorney will only get paid if they reach a settlement for their client, and that they will take a percentage of the damages award.
+Most plaintiff attorneys represent individuals and must understand a broad array of legal topics in order to adequately advise their clients.
+Since most of their clients are individuals without the resources of a large corporation, plaintiff attorneys are often paid on a contingency basis.
+This means that the attorney will only get paid if they either reach a settlement for their client or if their client wins in court.
+Upon a favorable outcome for their client, the plaintiff's attorney will get a percentage of the damages award.